bariumbitmap/geoguessr-features-analysis/readme.md

 who wish to know what features to focus on learning about (although see [caveats](#limitations-and-caveats) below).

+GeoGuessr uses ranked solo duels to determine ELO rating and overall progression along the division ladder.
-GeoGuessr has three modes in competitive solo duels:
+GeoGuessr has three game modes in [ranked solo duels](https://www.geoguessr.com/multiplayer/how-it-works):
 Moving; No Move; and No Moving, Panning, or Zooming (NMPZ).
 This dataset only examines No Move rounds.
-This is because Moving rounds vary greatly in available information since players can move freely, whereas No Move rounds are fixed to a single panorama but allow panning and zooming.
+This is because Moving rounds vary greatly in available information since players can move freely to different photo panoramas, whereas No Move rounds are fixed to a single panorama but allow panning and zooming.
 NMPZ rounds could be examined but are more difficult to analyze because [the available information varies by monitor aspect ratio](https://old.reddit.com/r/geoguessr/comments/1aorc3h/nmpz_isnt_fair_the_viewport_gives_a_clear/).
-The dataset uses rounds from the map A Community World (ACW), because it is a hand-picked map that is [well-regarded in the community](https://old.reddit.com/r/geoguessr/comments/vbouxn/a_community_world_appreciation/) and because it is the [map used for No Move rounds](https://www.geoguessr.com/multiplayer/how-it-works)
+The dataset uses rounds from the map [A Community World](https://www.geoguessr.com/maps/62a44b22040f04bd36e8a914) (ACW), because it is a hand-picked map that is [well-regarded in the community](https://old.reddit.com/r/geoguessr/comments/vbouxn/a_community_world_appreciation/) and because it is the [map used for No Move rounds](https://www.geoguessr.com/multiplayer/how-it-works)